ADupthetotal/CosmoPaperQA/README.md

 From the results gathered, the PaperQA2, the OpenAI RAG agent and the Simple OpenAI RAG agent answers were observed to have similar levels of correctness, measured against human evaluation and with the same datasets, with differences in the mean correctnesses of up to around 4%.
 The one notable exception was, again, the PaperQA2 RAG agent answering the questions from the LitQA2_edit dataset.

 This seems to suggest that the differences in methodology between the PaperQA2 RAG agent, the OpenAI RAG agent and the Simple OpenAI RAG agent are negligible.
 The PaperQA2 RAG agent answering the questions from the LitQA2_edit dataset is an anomalous datapoint, for both the accuracy and correctness.
 The original [LitQA2](https://github.com/Future-House/LAB-Bench/blob/main/LitQA2/litqa-v2-public.jsonl) dataset questions that I used to construct the LitQA2_edit dataset contained some questions that were used to optimise the performance of PaperQA2 and some "unseen" questions that were used to ensure that PaperQA2 did not overfit to the optimisations.
 This particular datapoint being anomalous in the correctness seems to suggest that some overfitting in PaperQA2 to the LitQA2 dataset is present.
 This is not enough evidence to definitively make that conclusion, but this something to keep in mind when interpreting these results.

+Finally, the runs involving the more costly OpenAI models did indeed demonstrate that there was a measurable increase in performance between the small gpt-4o-mini model and the larger, and more costly, gpt-4o and o3-mini models.
+This demonstrates that the CosmoPaperQA dataset seems to really provide a measure of agentic performance with answering cosmology research questions.
+However, one interesting thing to note is that the o3-mini model seems to provide a measurable increase in performance compared to the gpt-4o model for answering the CosmologyQA questions, despite gpt-4o being significantly more costly than o3-mini.
+This seems to validate OpenAI's claims that the o3-mini model is ["delivering exceptional STEM capabilities—with particular strength in science, math, and coding"](https://openai.com/index/openai-o3-mini/).

 ## Acknowledgements
 Thanks to [Dr Boris Bolliet](https://github.com/borisbolliet) for advice and support during the development of this project.